Thank you for your concern for animals around the world!

 Q. Can I report a complaint about my local shelter/humane society/rescue group?

-HSI and our U.S. affiliate, The Humane Society of the United States are not parent organizations or investigative agencies for local animal organizations, including those with the words “humane society” in their names.
+HSI and the Humane Society of the United States are not parent organizations or investigative agencies for local animal organizations, including those with the words “humane society” in their names.
 We cannot investigate or intervene in the operations of these independent organizations governed by their own boards of directors or by city or county officials.
 Please contact the management of the organization about which you are concerned as they are in the best position to understand the issue and make change.

 Q. What can I do to help in international disasters?

 We never know when disasters will strike around the world and some have a massive impact with long periods of recovery.
 Donations from our supporters are essential, as they allow our disaster responders to put all of our resources into the lengthy recovery process, when support is critical for rebuilding.

 While supplies are often needed in large-scale disasters, HSI does not solicit supplies from our supporters as it can become cumbersome for our Animal Rescue Team to focus their energy on intake of supplies that may end up spoiled, expired or otherwise unused.
 Donating to our Animal Rescue Fund is the best way to help.

 Q. How can I apply to work/volunteer with HSI?

-For those living in Canada, HSI/Canada accepts volunteers at our temporary, emergency shelter in Montreal.
+For those living in Canada, HSI/Canada accepts volunteers at our care and rehabilitation center in Vaudreuil-Dorion.
 You can fill out an application linked to from here.

 We do have occasional administrative volunteer positions in our United Kingdom office.
 Volunteers must be based in or around the London office.
 If you are interested in volunteering with HSI/UK, please contact email@example.com with your CV and we will be in touch with any relevant opportunities.
 Please note that these will not involve hands-on work with animals.

 HSI/India seeks volunteers for outreach, fostering, and community engagement.
 Please contact our India office at firstname.lastname@example.org.